In English

 Oh, so I need it?
 I’m not sitting in it for fun?
 No way would I’ve got enough attention just by buying new sports shoes or a new pencil case with fifteen different compartments.
 Besides, I get to skip sports lessons altogether.
 No baseball, basketball, salibandy, badminton or swimming, none of the gimmicky exercise courses created by the P.E. teacher with blue mattresses for somersaults and swinging on ropes like monkeys.

-The verdict could hardly be any more utopistic.
-Obviously everyone will now treat me the same way as before.
-Now that they know the reason for my wheelchair they will hardly even notice it, right.
+The verdict could hardly be any more surreal.
+As if everyone will now treat me the same way as before.
+Now that they know the reason for my wheelchair they will hardly even notice it.

-Then the teacher gives us our new maths textbooks, which my mother will later cover with shelf liner, because it’s cheaper than contact paper.
+Then the teacher hands s our new maths textbooks, which my mother will later line with shelf lining paper, because it’s cheaper than contact paper.
 It looks dumb and easily tears in my bag, but it’s alright, you can always tape the torn parts.
-Clearly we are in such a terrible situation money-wise that we cannot afford contact paper.
+Clearly we are in such a terrible hole money-wise that we cannot afford contact paper.

-- You don’t have to do everything like others do, my mother says. – All your friends’ books look alike, but yours will stand out.
+– You don’t have to do everything like others do, says my mother. – All your friends’ books look alike, but yours will stand out.

 Which is good, of course.
 Otherwise I might fit in too well.
-I have never understood the shelf liner, but maybe she doesn’t know how to apply contact paper without bubbles.
+I never understood the shelf liner, but maybe she doesn’t know how to apply contact paper without getting bubbles.

 How dare the teacher claim that I am the same person as before?
-I am definitely not the same girl who picked up the art grant at the end of the spring.
-I have a new life now, in which swimming and going to the movies have been replaced by doctor visits and vitamins that my mother feeds me, which probably have no other effect than giving her a peace of mind.
+No way am I the same girl who picked up the art grant at the end of the spring.
+I have a new life now, in which swimming and going to the movies have given way to doctor visits and vitamins that my mother feeds me, which probably have no other effect than giving her a peace of mind.
 If vitamins helped, surely no one would use a wheelchair.

 And this internal discourse is obviously wholly created afterwards.
-Then I could only feel endless dread and embarrassment.
-I’d have preferred home schooling, but my mother wouldn’t let me.
-It would’ve endangered my development and cut off my contact with friends.
-I tried to explain I didn’t really have friends and this “situation” didn’t exactly help, but as usual, she wasn’t listening.
+At the time I could only feel endless dread and embarrassment.
+I’d have preferred home schooling, but my mother would never have approved.
+It would have endangered my development, cut off my contact with friends.
+I tried to explain I didn’t really have friends and this “situation” didn’t exactly help, but she never listens.

-When I draw my hands are shaky and the result is different.
+When drawing my hands wobble and the results are different.
 I can’t even see the same way as before.
 The sun is too bright and I often need shades.
 The world is blurry and solid areas of color appear spotty.
 Sometimes letters shuffle on the page, run away and dance around, just to return to their places as if nothing happened.
-I can see the E’s in the optician’s chart, but the E’s just won’t stay still.
+I can see the E’s in the optician’s chart, the E’s just won’t stay still.

 But other people don’t realize that, and they don’t care.
 They just try to come off as clever and empathetic, even though what they really think is that I’m glad it’s not me, I’m glad it’s not my daughter.
 My daughter would never get an illness like that.
 They think they know better.